 High quality WITT flashback arresters or flame arresters have been well-established safety products to avoid the risk of flashbacks.
 These small, compact devices have revolutionized safety in welding.
 Today each flashback arrestor features at least three safety elements: the non-return valve, the flame arrestor and the thermal cut-off valve.
 A possible reverse gas flow is stopped by the action of a spring-loaded non-return valve, thus preventing the two gases mixing.
 The formation of a highly explosive gas mixture is therefore impossible.
 A filter protects the fine mechanism against dirt.
 At the centre of the flashback arrestor is a hollow cylindrical filter made of sintered stainless steel.
 It's essential for effectively stopping a flashback.
 The mechanism is based on the highly porous structure of the cylindrical filter.
 The flames flow through the filter, losing their energy, which brings about a cool down.
 In this way, every single flashback is extinguished in fractions of a second.
 The temperature-activated cut-off valve is the third important safety element Before the device reaches dangerous temperature levels, an integrated plastic seal component melts and instantly activates a springloadedvalve -automatically cutting off the gas supply.
 The critical ignition temperature can no longer be reached upstream the flashback arrester anymore.
 The dangerous backburnis quenched and no harm is done.

-WITT flashback arrestors or flame arrestors meet all relevant standards
+WITT flashback arrestors or flame arrestors meet all relevant standards like DIN EN ISO 5175-1

 The flashback or flame arrestors are mountable in any orientation and are available with all connections and in brass or stainless steel.
 High-quality materials and filters in the gas inlet provide long service life of WITT flashback or flame arrestors.
 Flashback and flame arrestors can either be torch-mounted, hose-mounted or regulator-mounted.
 Maximum safety is achieved by having arrestors on both regulator and torch.
 It is important to apply this protection not only to the fuel gas but also to the oxygen side.